luontola/web-intro/templates.md

 end
 ```

-The above code first creates a list of the names of all Backstreet Boys and stores it in the `backstreet_boys` *variable*.
-The next lines calls the `sample` *method* on the list, which will randomly pick one of the items in the list, and then the code stores it in the `@who_i_marry` variable.
+The above code first creates a list of the names of all Backstreet Boys and stores it in the `backstreet_boys` *variable.* The next lines calls the `sample` *method* on that list, which will randomly pick one of the items in the list, and then the code stores it in the `@who_i_marry` variable.
 Because the variable name starts with `@`, also the template can access that variable.

 In `views/about.erb`, add the following code to show the value of `@who_i_marry` on the page.